1985 Atlantic hurricane season: Other systems

-The season's final tropical depression developed in the southwestern Caribbean Sea on December 7, one week after the official end of the season.
-It was the first off-season tropical cyclone to develop in the Caribbean Sea since Tropical Storm Arlene in 1981.
-Designated as Tropical Depression Thirteen, it headed west-southwestward toward Panama with little change in strength.
+On December 7, one week after the official end of the season, Tropical Depression Thirteen developed in the southwestern Caribbean Sea.
+It headed west-southwestward toward Panama with little change in strength.
 At 1800 UTC on December 9, the depression dissipated about 50 mi northwest of Colón, Panama.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 1985.
 This is the same list used for the 1979 season except for Danny and Fabian, which replaced David and Frederic.
 Both new names were used for the first time in 1985, as were Isabel, Juan, and Kate.